rstacruz/rscss/docs/other-resources.md

 ---------------

 ### BEM
-[BEM] in nice, but some may be irked at its unconventional syntax.
+[BEM] is nice, but some may be irked at its unconventional syntax.
 RSCSS pretty much follows BEM conventions, only with a different syntax.

 ```html
 <!-- BEM -->